matomo-org/matomo/libs/bower_components/sprintf/README.md

 * An optional `+` sign that forces to preceed the result with a plus or minus sign on numeric values.
 By default, only the `-` sign is used on negative numbers.
 * An optional padding specifier that says what character to use for padding (if specified).
 Possible values are `0` or any other character precedeed by a `'` (single quote).
 The default is to pad with *spaces*.
 * An optional `-` sign, that causes sprintf to left-align the result of this placeholder.
 The default is to right-align the result.
 * An optional number, that says how many characters the result should have.
 If the value to be returned is shorter than this number, the result will be padded.
+When used with the `j` (JSON) type specifier, the padding length specifies the tab size used for indentation.
 * An optional precision modifier, consisting of a `.` (dot) followed by a number, that says how many digits should be displayed for floating point numbers.
+When used with the `g` type specifier, it specifies the number of significant digits.
 When used on a string, it causes the result to be truncated.
 * A type specifier that can be any of:
     * `%` — yields a literal `%` character
     * `b` — yields an integer as a binary number